GoogleCloudDataproc/initialization-actions/gpu/README.md

 You can use this initialization action to create a new Dataproc cluster with GPU support:

 1. Use the `gcloud` command to create a new cluster with this initialization action.
-The following command will create a new cluster named `<CLUSTER_NAME>`. and install GPU drivers.
+The following command will create a new cluster named `<CLUSTER_NAME>` and install GPU drivers.

     ```bash
     gcloud beta dataproc clusters create <CLUSTER_NAME> \